Mattsup/hello-world/README.md

 # hello-world
 My first repository ever.
-Well, this is some text im writying to learn about Github
+Well, this is some text im writing to learn about Github